ilnb/dsa-c/README.md

 # README
-This are my data structure programs in C.
+These are my data structure programs in C.